-Many autistic people strongly dislike the puzzle piece as a symbol for autism, writes Paula Jessop, Altogether Autism’s autistic advisor.
+Many autistic people strongly dislike the puzzle piece as a symbol for autism, writes Paula Jessop, Altogether Autism’s former autistic advisor.

 THE PUZZLE piece as a symbol for autism was originally used by the National Autism Society in UK in 1963.
 Time went by and it was used to represent autism by an organisation in America, Autism Speaks.

 Autism Speaks then went on to use the puzzle piece in very big Autism Awareness campaigns in America, leading to the puzzle piece being adopted as ‘the symbol’ for autism.

 But the problem for many autistic people, is that Autism Speaks campaigns were particularly negative and problematic to autistic people.